 - Devil's Lake State Park - Explore this state park which houses a beautiful spot to swim, with peaceful lakeside beaches alongside hiking trails.

-- Wisconsin Historical Museum, Madison - Visit the capital city of Wisconsin to get to know the story of the state's agricultural roots and the people who travelled here.
+- Wisconsin Historical Museum, Madison - Visit the capital city of Wisconsin to get to know the story of the state's agricultural roots and the people who traveled here.

 - Rockford - Take a break from driving to relax by the waterfront in this city known for its rivers and lakes, or head to the Burpee Museum of Natural History if you want to spend longer in town.